Biden: ‘Democracy Survived’ Capitol Riot Because of Police - NewsBreak

 Biden: ‘Democracy Survived’ Capitol Riot Because of Police

-WASHINGTON (AP) — Standing in front of the Capitol, President Joe Biden paid tribute on Saturday to fallen police officers and honored those who fought...k2radio.com
+WASHINGTON (AP) — Standing in front of the Capitol, President Joe Biden paid tribute on Saturday to fallen police officers and honored those who fought...wakeupwyo.com

-WASHINGTON (AP) — Standing in front of the Capitol, President Joe Biden paid tribute on Saturday to fallen police officers and honored those who fought...k2radio.com
+WASHINGTON (AP) — Standing in front of the Capitol, President Joe Biden paid tribute on Saturday to fallen police officers and honored those who fought...wakeupwyo.com